frenchfaso/wedo/README.md

-# lovedo
+# LoveDo
-The ToDo app for happy wifes!
+#### The ToDo App for Happy Wives ❤️
+LoveDo is a simple to-do list that you can share with your better half.
+It makes it super easy to add and manage tasks whenever they come to mind.
+Everything is instantly updated between soulmates.